 - Ability to receive qualifying distributions from other private foundations

-- Donors of capital gain property not subject to a reduction of their contribution
+- Donors of capital gain property aren’t subject to a reduction of their contribution

 Public charities that receive a large amount of donations from limited sources can struggle to maintain healthy public-support percentages.
 Status as a private operating foundation offers these charities an option to retain some of the benefits of being a public charity while circumventing some of the stringent rules and taxes that private foundations endure.